anderskm/gputil/README.md

 # GPUstats
-A Python library for getting the GPU status from NVIDA GPUs using nvidia-smi programmically in Python.
+A Python library for getting the GPU status from NVIDA GPUs using nvidia-smi programmatically in Python.

 **Table of Contents**